 In June 2018 the Stereophonics returned to the Racecourse Ground alongside special guest Jake Bugg.

-Central Station, rebranded as Live Rooms Wrexham, closed on 9 February 2019.
+Central Station closed on 9 February 2019.

 In 2021, Wrexham County Borough's bid made it to the final four bids of twenty for the title of UK City of Culture in 2025.

-Wrexham's city status was confirmed by letters patent dated 1 September 2022.
+In September 2022, city status was confirmed by letters patent dated 1 September 2022.

-Wrexham was awarded city status in 2022.
+In 2022, Wrexham was awarded city status.

-In May 2023, Kings of Leon headlined shows at the Racecourse Ground.
+In May 2023, Kings of Leon headlined shows at the Racecourse Ground

 A health and wellbeing complex at Coleg Cambria is expected to be built by summer 2024 at a cost of £14 million.